matuteiglesias/journal/content/Business/2024-12-23_Categorization_and_Analysis_of_Contacts.md

 ### Key Activities
 - Categorized contacts into various categories, detailing their names, categories, link statuses, and priorities.
-- Conducted [[CRM]] dataset analysis to understand the network composition and relationship states.
+- Conducted CRM dataset analysis to understand the network composition and relationship states.
 - Analyzed political contacts network, categorizing relationships into Active, Latent, and Conflictive.
 - Mapped political networks to strategize engagement and enhance political influence.

 ### Achievements
 - Developed a detailed categorization of contacts for strategic, academic, and personal relationship management.
-- Provided actionable insights and strategic recommendations for optimizing engagement and prioritization in [[CRM]].
+- Provided actionable insights and strategic recommendations for optimizing engagement and prioritization in CRM.
 - Identified key characteristics and clusters in political networks for strategic collaboration.

 ### Pending Tasks